Ovation e-Amp: A 180 Watt Class AB VFA Featuring Ultra Low Distortion

 1.6 Feedback Network Coupling

 There is a lot of commentary on the web (and in books) about the impact of electrolytic capacitors on amplifier sound and feedback network capacitive coupling.
 When you pass an audio signal through a suitably sized, quality electrolytic, the AP distortion analyzer shows zero (0) distortion – which, as Self points out in ‘Small Signal Analog Design’ intuitively it should do because it is a short at AC.
-DA and DF are usually put forward as having detrimental sonic effects, but no concrete evidence to this effect has been shown.
+DA and DF are usually put forward as having detrimental sonic impact, but no concrete evidence to this effect has been shown.
 The usual solution to get around using an electrolytic capacitor is to use an opamp based servo.
 However, servo’s are not without their problems, and one has to question whether or not the additional complexity really does bring real sonic benefits.
 Cordell has pointed out that servos are inside the amplifier feedback loop (as is the coupling cap), and this could also impart a sonic signature.
 Further, under overload conditions (severe clipping), or situations where there is a lot of very low frequency program material, servos can misbehave, and some sort of DC offset protection is needed for back-up.
 For this design, I capacitively coupled the feedback network using C7 and C23 to the inverting input of the amplifier.
 C7 is a large 1000 µF 16 V electrolytic device which is deliberately oversized in order to get around low frequency electrolytic distortion – a problem Cyril Bateman documented in the 1980’s.
 Provided you keep the AC voltage across an electrolytic below 40 or 50mV, this form of distortion can be eliminated.
 At HF (so ~ 1 MHz and above), the construction and lead inductance of electrolytic capacitors can cause impedance peaking, which will cause a dip in gain, and this is addressed by C23, a 0.1 µF poly capacitor which simply bypasses the electrolytic.
 The input transistors are matched for hfe to within 10% and this gave offsets of <;5 mV in two prototypes and in the two final boards.
 This design does not use a servo and therefore provides output offset adjustment facility by means of R80.
 Offset drift due to shifts in temperature from c.
 25 ℃ to 65 ℃ is less than 1 mV and therefore well below any level that need be of concern.

 1.7 The VAS (or more correctly, the TIS or Trans Impedance Stage)